2018ik/2018ik.github.io/_wiki/vision.markdown

 A vision is God revealing to man his desire on earth today.
 With a vision always comes a divine commission and a burden for God's move, which is carried out through the ministry.
 It is up to the receiver of a vision whether or not they want to obey it (Acts 26:19), however when we truly see a geniune vision, it is easier to obey it than to ignore it.

-When we receive a vision, we lose all our self-confidence, we need to live a life of co-dependence on Him.
-A vision converts us from everything to Christ Himself; He will be the inner operating God to us, energizing us to carry out His plan (Gal 1:15-16).
+When a person receives a vision, they lose all self-confidence and live a life of co-dependence on Him.
+A vision converts a person from everything to Christ Himself; He will be the inner operating God to them, energizing them to carry out His plan (Gal 1:15-16).
 Although believers see many subjective visions, they are all based on the vision of the age - what God wants His people to do during a particular period of time - of which there is always one.

 Revelation is required for seeing a vision.
 The difference is that revelation is an initial receiving of some truth, whereas a vision is a further consideration of the revelation which issues in a move and truly controls one's life.
+While a revelation allows one to understand and teach a divine fact, a vision allows one to be directed, even willingly martyred for what they have seen.

 ## Significance